jaybraunjr/packing_defect/README.md

 [url_license]: https://www.gnu.org/licenses/gpl-2.0
 [url_mda]: https://www.mdanalysis.org

-membrane packing defect analysis
+# Membrane packing defect analysis

+This package allows users to find defects in bilayers and monolayers.
+Defects are essential for membrane protein interactions.

 packing_defect is bound by a [Code of Conduct](https://github.com/jaybraunjr/packing_defect/blob/main/CODE_OF_CONDUCT.md).

 ### Installation

-To build packing_defect from source, we highly recommend using virtual environments.
 If possible, we strongly recommend that you use [Anaconda](https://docs.conda.io/en/latest/) as your package manager.
 Below we provide instructions both for `conda` and